Amarok79/InlayTester.Drivers.FeigReader/README.md

 For development, you need *Visual Studio 2017* (v15.7 or later).
 For running the tests you need to install [com0com](https://sourceforge.net/projects/com0com/) and set up a serial port pair with names "COMA" and "COMB".
 This virtual serial port pair is used throughout unit tests.

+## Supported and tested Feig RFID reader/modules

+In general, all Feig RFID reader/modules are supported that run Feig`s  standard or advanced protocol.

+Specifically, following readers/modules have been extensively tested:
+- CPR40.xx
+- ISC.M02

 ## Documentation

 ### Create, Open, Close